office-of-ug-studies

 Funding

 As the SRS program funds students doing collaborative research related to the faculty’s own research projects, no funding for research supplies or expenses is available through the SRS program.
 Faculty should plan to cover these expenses through their own funding sources.
-In addition, some students may be eligible for Signature Work Research Grants, which are covered under a separate application.
+However, some students may be eligible for Signature Work Research Grants, which are covered under a separate application.
 Faculty whose research project requires students to travel or do field work will need to cover these costs out of their own research funding, have the student apply for an SWRG towards these costs, or have their students apply to the SELF program instead of applying for an SRS.
 Students cannot hold both an SRS and a SELF in the same summer.

 Students do not receive academic credit for research conducted over the summer.